Shelter Rock (Manhasset, New York): Description

-The boulder is located on Greentree, a private estate once owned by the Whitneys.
+The boulder is located on Greentree, a private estate once owned by the Whitney family.
 The top of the boulder is just visible from Shelter Rock Road, more so in the colder parts of the year when the vegetation recedes.
 While it is not publicly accessible, the Greentree Foundation does arrange special tours for scouts, school and other small groups from time to time.

+On March 27, 2007, Shelter Rock was declared a Town of North Hempstead Designated Landmark by the Town of North Hempstead Historic Landmarks Preservation Commission.